RuberDucky/Deployment-aws/Readme.md

 ---

 **Note**: This guide assumes you're deploying on Ubuntu.
 Adjust commands accordingly for other distributions.
 Always follow security best practices in production environments.
+I would upload Python fastAPI Production server